MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 ## Product Help

 When a prospect signs up for a trial of [!INCLUDE[prodshort](includes/prodshort.md)], they have access to user assistance according to the [!INCLUDE[prodshort](includes/prodshort.md)] user assistance model.
 If you customize [!INCLUDE[prodshort](includes/prodshort.md)], you are expected to also customize the user assistance so that users will have access to content that can help them get started, get unblocked, and learn more.
-For more information, see [Configuring the Help Experience](deployment/configure-help.md).
+For more information, see [User assistance model](user-assistance.md).

-### Give feedback about content

-On docs.microsoft.com, at the bottom of each article you'll find two buttons.
-The *Product feedback* button sends you to the Ideas site, and the *Content feedback* button lets you submit feedback about the content through GitHub.

 ## Support